Introduction to the passive participle

-We have seen that الْمَفْعُلُ بِهِ, simple object bears the action of the verb.
-But the passive participle اِسْمُ الْمَفْعُولِ follows the pattern of مَفْعُولٌ.
+We’ve observed that الْمَفْعُلُ بِهِ, or the simple object, carries the action of the verb.
+However, the passive participle, اِسْمُ الْمَفْعُولِ, conforms to the مَفْعُولٌ pattern.

 Examples: